AkhilSharma90/Armur-Tutorials/content/docs/Wireshark/Wireshark/capturing_packets_on_wireshark.md

 ---
-title: "Capturing data packets on Wireshark"
+title: "Capturing Data Packets Using Wireshark"
 description: "Learn more about Wireshark"
 icon: "code"
 draft: false